2023 Most Popular Germanic Languages Bachelor's Degree Schools in Michigan

 Of the 7 students majoring in German at Hope, 57% are male and 43% are female.

-The in-demand bachelor’s degree programs at Calvin University helped the school earn the #5 place on this year’s ranking of the most popular Germanic languages schools in Michigan.
+A rank of #5 on this year’s list means Calvin University is a great place for Germanic languages students working on their bachelor’s degree.
 Calvin is a small private not-for-profit school located in the city of Grand Rapids.

 Women make up 71% of the German majors at the school.

-Michigan State University came in at #7 in this year’s edition of the Most Popular Germanic Languages Bachelor’s Degree Schools in Michigan ranking.
-Michigan State is a very large public school located in the small city of East Lansing.
+Michigan State University ranked #7 on this year’s Most Popular Germanic Languages Bachelor’s Degree Schools in Michigan list.
+Michigan State is a very large public school located in the city of East Lansing.

 About 67% of the students majoring in German at the school are women while 33% are male.